klikli-dev/modonomicon/docs/basics/structure/entries.md

 :::

+### **entry_to_open** (ResourceLocation, _optional_)

+The resource location to the entry that should be opened when this entry is clicked.
+This allows to place one entry in multiple categories by referring to it multiple times.
+If this is set, the entry will never show it's pages, but instead open the target entry.

 ## Parents

 Entry Parents define which entry comes visually before this entry in the book, as in, which entry points an arrow at this entry.